anniezh12/hiring-engineers/answers.md

 ![dashboard after mysql configured](images/collecting-metrics/dashboard-after-mysql-integration.png)

+>Challenges:
->Challenges:  + Configuring MySQL consumed a lot of time whenever I had to restart the agent after editing mysql.yaml file; the agent used to become completely unresponsive and I couldn't connect to the datadog server until I uninstalled the agent and reapeated the above steps.
+>  + Configuring MySQL consumed a lot of time whenever I had to restart the agent after editing mysql.yaml file; the agent used to become completely unresponsive and I couldn't connect to the datadog server until I uninstalled the agent and reapeated the above steps.
-I later realized that this happened because I was Agent v5 without upgrading it.
+I later realized that this happened because I was using Agent v5 without upgrading it.
 Once I upgraded everything started working smoothly.
 >  + I was not defining the tags in mysql.yaml file since I thought they were optional and it was giving me errors but when I added them it worked fine.